theN0b0dy/bing-background/README.md

-### a bash script for download image from bing.com and changing background to that image.
+### bash script for changing gnome background to today's bing image